- Provide supporting documentation:

 These rules apply to operators who receive payment for all or part of a Dwelling Unit, providing accommodations for a period equal to or less than 30 consecutive days:

-• Ensure that guests adhere to the regulations outlined in the Zoning Bylaw and Parking Bylaw.
+- Ensure that guests adhere to the regulations outlined in the Zoning Bylaw, Parking Bylaw and all other applicable legislation.

-• Adhere to record-keeping, auditing, and transaction requirements as specified in Bylaw.
+- Adhere to record-keeping, auditing, and transaction requirements as specified in the bylaw.

 Frequently asked questions